aamnah/notes/src/blog/14_days_social_isolation.md

 ## Day 43

-April 29, 2020
+April 28, 2020

-- Coded yesterday, followed along a C# course for 3 hours.
+- Followed along a C# course for 3 hours.
 Felt nice to have that enthusiasm back, felt normal.
 - Worked out as well.
 Very little, but it's progress nonetheless.
 - Been making progress on the uke as well.
 Learnt the _major scale_ and the sequence for _sa re ga ma_.
 Making good progress on that pink panther theme song as well.

+## Day 44

+April 29, 2020

+- nothing out of the ordinary
+- generally felt better in terms of morale and spirit
+- cooked biryani